PixarAnimationStudios/OpenUSD-proposals/proposals/physical-cameras/README.md

     photochemical characteristics of a sensor, it's geometric.
     The electrical or photochemical characteristics are to be described either here or in another class within this schema.

-    float2 shift; // in millimeters
-    float2 enlarge; // multiplicative
-    float2 aperture; // in millimeters
-    float handedness; // -1 for left handed, 1 for right handed
     """
 )
 {